google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/the-players.markdown

 ---
 layout: shared/narrow
 title: "The Players"
-description: "A basic Service Worker Implementation only has two players."
+description: "A basic service worker implementation has two types of players."
 published_on: 2015-10-01
 updated_on: 2015-10-01
 order: 3